 Muscle strains may happen as a result of a specific trauma or accident, but more commonly they are the result of overuse and appear over time.
 Massage therapy can be an important tool for recovery.

 When muscle fibers are torn, the inflammation process begins.
-Collagen begins to knit the fibers back together.
+Collagen eventually begins to knit the fibers back together.

 Strains are graded by severity.